 Who has heard such a thing?

-Who has seen such things?
+Who has seen these things?

 Shall a land go into labour in one day?

-Shall a nation be brought forth all at once?
+Shall a nation be brought forth all at once?”
 (Isa 66:7f)

 that the mountain of the house of the LORD